Top 4 Reasons Why Bearded Dragons Open Their Mouths

 Aggressive bearded dragons are not unheard of, though.
 And after having my finger mistaken for a worm, I can attest to their jagged little teeth.
 While a beardy could never take your finger off, they’re capable of inflicting a nasty cut.
 Always respect the animal’s body language.
 Aggressive dragons might puff, hiss, leap, and gape.
 But most of us will never see this.
 Generally, only dragons that have a bad history with humans will ever act this aggressively.

 The final reason for bearded dragons to have opened mouths is the only reason for concern.
 Respiratory infections are caused when humidity exceeds 40% for a prolonged period.
-Bearded dragons are animals of the desert, not adapted to breathe moist air, making respiratory infections common in humid regions.
+Bearded dragons are animals of the dry woodlands of Australia, not adapted to breathe moist air, making respiratory infections common in humid regions.
 Keepers should own a hygrometer and use these methods to maintain low humidity in enclosures: If you use a water bowl, keep it small and away from heat sources.
 Don’t use barks or mosses in terrariums, as they retain moisture.
 If the humidity is high in the enclosure, add more ventilation.
 If the humidity in your house is too high, and no other methods work, buy a dehumidifier to place in the room with your bearded dragon.

 How To Tell If Your Bearded Dragon Has A Respiratory Infection